 Alton, Giada, Rachael: Before They Were Food Network Stars

-Since its humble beginnings more than 20 years ago, The Food Network has become a cultural juggernaut.
+Since its humble beginnings more than 20 years ago, Food Network has become a cultural juggernaut.
 Every day, millions of viewers tune in to watch chefs and cooks that have become household names prepare dishes and travel the country seeking out great food.
-But where did these hosts come from?
-From Alton Brown to Sunny Anderson, their backgrounds prove that with enough hard work, you can make it to the top.
+But where did these hosts start out?
+From Alton Brown to Geoffrey Zakarian, their backgrounds prove that with enough hard work, you can make it to the top.

 In Food Network’s early days, the programs were hosted by folks like David Rosengarten, Donna Hanover, Curtis Aikens, and chefs Susan Feniger and Mary Sue Milliken.
 Most of the early hosts attained a certain level of fame, but their time on Food Network didn’t exactly make them household names.
-But then one man came along, and everything changed: Emeril.
+But then one man came along who everything changed: Emeril.

 Today, Food Network’s biggest stars are so famous that they only need one name: Giada, Alton, Rachael, Bobby.
-There’s even a reality competition show that aims to crown The Next Food Network Star, which is how Guy Fieri became famous.
-Both chefs and amateur cooks from all across the country dream of one day being just as famous, and certainly that the next big-name Food Network star is one of them.
+There’s even a long-running reality competition show that aims to crown The Next Food Network Star, which is how Guy Fieri became famous.
+Both chefs and amateur cooks from all across the country dream of one day being just as famous.

 Each of today’s biggest Food Network stars came from different backgrounds.
-Some were professional chefs.
-Others spent their time working in specialty food stores.
-Others simply made it their mission to host a show on Food Network, and certainly succeeded.
+Some were professional chefs; others spent their time working in specialty food stores; and others simply made it their mission to host a show on Food Network, and they certainly succeeded.

 Read on to learn what 11 of the biggest Food Network stars did before they were famous.